ACTL4001-T1-2022/github-showcase-page-marbs-consulting/README.md

 # How did we choose our International Football Team?

-The details of our working out can be found here: [Prediction Analysis](Player%20Analysis%20and%20Prediction.ipynb)
+The details of our working out can be found here: [Prediction Analysis](Player%20Analysis%20and%20Prediction.ipynb) The below sections provide our explanation of how we proceeded to analyse the data and how the relevant code, excel spreadsheets and results should be interpreted.
+The appropriate files have been linked.

 ## Criteria for Selection
 A lasso regression model using performance features (e.g., tournament shooting, passing etc.) of each nation was used to predict their 2021 team rank.
 As the lasso regression model penalises non-significant features, we were able to obtain the most important variables based on their contribution to predicting 2021 tournament rank.
 Such variables were the following: